Shower Head Height

 1. You might feel faint every now and then if you happen to be pregnant, very dehydrated or very hungry.

 2. It might also be the water from hotel shower heads.
 Some people are very sensitive to fluoride or chlorine, as well as other chemicals that might be present in the water.
-If you are stepping from a cold house into a hot bathroom, the hot water alone could be enough to make you feel light headed.

 3. Those who suffer from problems with blood sugar, thyroid or do not get enough iodine in their diet often feel dizzy, nauseous and light headed.